woll-an/robotics-explained/content/robotposes.md

 # Robot kinematics

-"Alright, robot!", you say, "Move to (0.1 m, 0.53 m) with a rotation of 1.4 rad!"
-Nothing happens.
-But why?
 If someone would tell us "Move to 22°13'27.8"N 22°06'55.7"E" we would not be able to achieve this without a device which measures for us where we are.
 This is the same for the robot.
 GPS is too inaccurate for most tasks to determine where the tip of the end-effector is located.
 Imagine we have a robot which should put dishes into the dishwasher.
 Even an (in)accuracy of 10 cm could result in throwing dishes on the floor.
 Even though there exist sensors which are able to accurately measure the position of the end-effector, they are often quite expensive.
 But there are other solutions!
 For a stationary robot, e.g. a robot arm, we can compute the pose of the endeffector by taking into account the geometry of the robot and the state of the motors.
 This is comparable to predicting the pose of our left index finger by measuring the contraction of every muscle and the length of every bone in our body.
 The relationship between the geometry of the robot and its movement in the Cartesian space is called *kinematics*.
 Before we can dive into kinematics though, we need to understand transformation matrices.